mattbrock/simple-webapp/README.md

 1. Website should appear on port 8080.
 1. Logs to _/var/log/messages_ via rsyslog (this can be changed by editing your rsyslog configuration).

-## Build and run as Docker container
+## Build/run/push as Docker image/container

 Build: